GOULASHSUP/goulashsup/README.md

 # Hi there!
-My name is Simon!
+My name is Simon.

-## About Me
+## I am a:
-**Passionate student developer**
+– **Passionate (Beginner) developer**
-**Lover of open-source & innovation**
+– **Lover of open-source & innovation**
-**Multimedia designer and current web-dev student**
+– **Multimedia designer and current web-dev student**

-## Technologies & Tools
+– *and a few more things of course...*

+## And I used these things:
-My knowledge varies in the field of these technologies and my skills are stronger in some than in others, but I used the ones below at least a few times in my life!
+*My knowledge varies in the field of these technologies and my skills are stronger in some than in others, but I used the ones below at least a few times in my life!*

 ![HTML5](https://img.shields.io/badge/HTML5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS3](https://img.shields.io/badge/CSS3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)